renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 > in the `no_membrs` column before applying our data validation
 > rule, that cell would not be flagged with a warning.
 >
-> In some versions of Excel, you can click in the `Data` tab on
-> `Data Validation` and then `Circle invalid data`.
-This will
-> put red circles around invalid data entries.
-Note that it can be a bit slow with large data files.
->
 > When using spreadsheets for data entry, it is a good idea to set up
 > data validation rules for each column when you set up your
 > spreadsheet (i.e. before you enter any data).